Water contamination in Crestwood, Illinois: Calls for federal investigation

-On April 20, 2009 Congressman Rush called for a federal investigation on the Village of Crestwood to determine if civil or criminal charges are warranted against the municipality after learning more than 51 million gallons of toxic water annually was knowingly pumped into citizen's homes for more than 40 years.
+On April 20, 2009, Congressman Rush called for a federal investigation on the Village of Crestwood to determine if civil or criminal charges are warranted against the municipality after learning more than 51 million gallons of toxic water annually was knowingly pumped into citizen's homes for more than 40 years.
 The action resulted in a raid nine days later in which more than a dozen federal agents raided city facilities and seized documents.

 Cover-up

-Journalist Gregory Tajeda of the Chicago Argus said in an article he wrote on April 21, 2009 that "Crestwood's tainted water "cover-up" is not a surprise to political observers."
+Journalist Gregory Tajeda of the Chicago Argus said in an article on April 21, 2009, that "Crestwood's tainted water "cover-up" is not a surprise to political observers."
 Michael Hawthorne of the Chicago Tribune in an article he wrote on June 10th 2009 alleges that there was "a systematic coverup of Crestwood's routine use of its tainted well."
 What no one knew was this was not an isolated incident.